Canadian Applicant

 - *Good standing means the applicant is not under review/investigation or is subject to any outstanding complaints with a nursing regulator and there are no conditions or restrictions on any nursing license or registration held.

-Applicants who do not qualify for expedited process will be required to provide a verification of registration document from the Regulatory body.
+will be required to provide a verification of registration document from the Regulatory body.

 The Canadian RN/NP must: